AndrewJGroves/DataSciencePortfolio/README.md

 ## Personal Projects
 ### Machine Learning
 **HousingPrice**
 Using regression to predict housing prices.
 I demonstrate tuning of hyperparameters, data cleaning, pipelines and simple stacking.
+**Titanic Survial**
+Classification project on titanic survial rate with explainations included, (half done)
 **MedicalCost**
 Using regression based on HousingPrice to estimate the costs of submitted to insurance firms
 **LaptopPrice**